FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 Our application will only have three pages, including the FusionAuth login page.

 1. A home page - a public page showing how many users our app has and inviting users to log in.
-2. The login/sign-up page (redirected to FusionAuth) with options to use a username/password or to sign in with Twitter.
+2. The registrations page (redirected to FusionAuth) with options to set their marketing consents.s
 3. A logged in private "Member's Only" page.
-This will display the user's profile retrieved from FusionAuth.
+This will display the user's profile retrieved from FusionAuth, and allow them to click through to update their profile information, including consent permissions.

 ## Adding and initializing dependencies